TeamPiped/documentation/content/docs/self-hosting/index.md

 # Systemd

 Here is a sample systemd script.
-Make sure that your user and
+Make sure that your user and your working directories are correct.

 ```
 # /etc/systemd/system/piped.service